Frequently Asked Questions

 As a small city-state, Singapore’s history has shown that it is not unimaginable for drug abuse to become a national issue quickly, due to the nature of substance addiction.
 A whole-of-society approach is critical to preventing drug abuse, and NCADA seeks to work closely with community partners to educate the public on the harms of drugs.

-Vaping – of nicotine and nicotine-replacement products – is not an area of focus within the mandate of the National Council Against Drug Abuse (NCADA) primarily because nicotine, while harmful to health, is not a controlled drug.
+Vaping—of nicotine and nicotine replacement products—is not an area of focus within the mandate of the National Council Against Drug Abuse (NCADA) primarily because nicotine, while harmful to health, is not a controlled drug.
 NCADA fundamentally advocates for a society that is not dependent on any harmful or addictive substance.
 We are aware of cases where vaporisers have been used for the consumption of controlled drugs such as cannabis and other illicit psychoactive substances.
-In addition, emerging scientific evidence have reported on the increased risk of future drug abuse in adolescents who vape.
+In addition, emerging scientific evidence has reported on the increased risk of future drug abuse in adolescents who vape.

 We are glad that the Ministry of Health, Health Promotion Board, Health Sciences Authority, and the Ministry of Education have adopted a multipronged approach to tackle youth vaping in Singapore.
 With growing prevalence of vaping among youths, NCADA supports the intent of Singapore’s ban on vapes, which is to protect the public from the harms of emerging tobacco products.
 This also aligns with NCADA’s harm prevention approach to substance abuse.